What hiring managers actually look for

 What to do if you have no professional experience

-No professional data analyst experience doesn't mean no resume.
-Here's how to build a competitive profile:
+No professional data analyst experience does not mean no resume.
+Here is how to build a competitive profile.

 Build a portfolio with public datasets

-Use Kaggle, government data (data.gov), or sports statistics to create 3-5 analysis projects.
-Each project should have a clear question, methodology, findings, and visualization.
+Use Kaggle, government data (data.gov), or sports statistics to create 3 to 5 analysis projects.
+Each should have a clear question, data cleaning and modeling steps in SQL or Python, and a Tableau or Power BI visualization.
 Host them on GitHub with clean README files.

 Earn a recognized certificate